CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/Exceptions/files-and-folders/invalid-folder-name-exception.md

 * `<property-name>` is the name of the property containing the folder name which threw this exception.
 * `<property-value>` is the value of the property, i.e. the folder name, which was invalid.

+#### How to fix

+Ensure that the folder name provided is a valid folder.

 ## Remarks

 ### Known Limitations